NathanSuguitan/Azure-ResourceGroups/README.md

 # Create a Resource Group in the Azure portal.

+This tutorial outlines the prerequisites and deployment of an Azure Resource Group

 - Resource groups are logical containers where you can deploy and manage Azure resources like web apps, databases, and storage accounts.
 - Resources are instances of services that you can create, such as virtual machines, storage, and SQL databases.